 While the Chihuahua’s natural bark does sound like a “yap,” it does not mean that yapping is acceptable behavior.
 Incessant yapping is something that owners should nip in the bud as soon as it begins to prevent it from becoming a chronic problem.

 Bothersome yapping in Chihuahuas is almost always a result of boredom, frustration, small dog syndrome, and lack of socialization.

-Barking – or yapping – is a way for your Chihuahua to communicate with you, and if your pup is bored, you bet you are going to hear about it!
+Barking – or yapping – is a way for your Chihuahua to communicate with you, and if your pup is bored, you bet you will hear about it!
 You can avoid boredom barking in your Chihuahua by giving them plenty of exercises and regularly engaging them in interactive play.

 Like humans, our dogs can get frustrated, and there are a variety of ways that they can show that frustration, one of which is barking.
 Dogs regularly bark out of frustration when they:

 - Feel like they are getting teased – you can remedy this by NOT teasing your dog!